 Which is why sampling is the strongest tactic in your marketing tool box.

-Faster than advertising, able to leap discounts and coupons in a single bound.
+Faster than social media, able to leap discounts and advertising in a single bound.

 Food and beverage marketers have known this for years, which is why you can sometimes eat and drink your way through your local supermarket.

 But the secret is that sampling can work for just about any industry.

 - Authors and publishers sometimes include the first chapter of the author’s next book in the one you just read, especially if the book is part of a series.
 Amazon.com allows you to view the table of contents or to read a few pages.

 - Movies create trailers to spark your interest.